-- 1. Officers shall notify the on duty supervisor. - 2.
-Supervisors will contact a judge or magistrate for the release of the inmate. - 3.
-Supervisors have the responsibility to follow up on the release of the inmate.
+- 1. The supervisor will contact a judge or magistrate for the release of the inmate.
+Only a judge or a magistrate has the authority to release a person under arrest. - 2.
+Supervisors have the responsibility to follow up on the release of the inmate and notify a Division Commander. - 3.
+The incident shall be documented in an I/O report.